Skip to main content

 A new kind of arts organisation, one built for a fresh and diverse musical world, Manchester Collective does more than pull together concerts, they create intimate and intense experiences, inspired by the music they love.

-Aiming to open up classical music to everyone, they have commissioned major works by artists including Edmund Finnis, Hannah Peel, Lyra Pramuk, and Laurence Osborn, and performed not only in concert halls, but also in warehouses and factory spaces.
+With an aim to open up classical music to everyone, they’ve commissioned major works by artists including Edmund Finnis, Hannah Peel, Lyra Pramuk, and Laurence Osborn, and performed not only in concert halls, but also in warehouses and factory spaces.

 ‘One of the real delights of programming is allowing your mind to draw strange connections between pieces of music that really don’t have that much in common, at least, on the surface.
 This playlist really started out with George Crumb’s ‘Vox Balaenae’, and then grew out into all sorts of gnarly directions.